 MTC001, the pipeline name for our lead candidate, consists of autologous VCFs and a precision delivery catheter for a minimally invasive procedure.

-Metcela has co-developed a new catheter with Japan Lifeline Co., Ltd. (JLL), one of the leading catheter companies in Japan, to maximize the therapeutic efficacy of VCFs.
+Metcela has co-developed a new catheter with Japan Lifeline Co., Ltd. (JLL), one of the leading catheter companies in Japan, to maximize the efficacy of VCFs.
 Catheter-based cell delivery allows for minimally invasive treatment, enabling reduced physical and financial patient burden, compared to open-chest heart surgery.
 With the advanced imaging technology, the catheter can precisely navigate and deliver VCF where they need to be in the heart, without having to perform an open-chest procedure.

 Most allogeneic therapies, which use donor cells, require administration and careful monitoring of immunosuppressants to avoid cell rejection by the patient’s immune system.
 However, autologous therapies use cells that are derived directly from the patients (donor = recipient); therefore, there would be minimal concerns for immunological rejection during the treatment.